 The Software and documentation are provided with restricted rights.
 Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subparagraph (c)(1)(ii) of The Rights in Technical Data and Computer Software clause at DFARS 252.227-7013, or subparagraphs (c)(1) and (2) of the Commercial Computer Software - Restricted Rights at 48 CFR 52.227-19, as applicable.
-The Contractor/Manufacturer is Latitude Geographics Group Ltd., 300 - 1117 Wharf Street Victoria, British Columbia V8W 117.
+The Owner or authorized licensor is Latitude Geographics Group Ltd., 300 - 1117 Wharf Street Victoria, British Columbia V8W 1T7.